richardrodgers/resync/README.md

 need not bear any relation to these URLs, but in the sample resource iterator (FileIterator), the base URL and resource set name are in fact used.

+### Resource Iterators ###

-To create ResourceSync documents, the library requires a 'resource iterator' object that describes each resource in a resource set to be included in the list, dump, etc Users will typically write custom iterators of their own, but the library contains a simple iterator that describes files in a directory as resources.
-Thus, to create a simple resource list of the files in '/home/bob', using base URL 'http://example.com', and placing the resulting ResourceSync XML files in the document directory '/public/resync', we would code:
+To create ResourceSync documents, the library requires a user-supplied 'resource iterator' object that describes each resource in the set to be included in the list, dump, etc Users will typically write custom iterators of their own, but the library contains a simple iterator that describes files in a directory as resources.
+You can use this iterator - called the _FileIterator_ - as an easy way to explore library functionality, or as a basis for implementing your own.
+We will use it in the examples below.

+Thus, to create a simple resource list of the files in '/home/bob', using 'http://example.com' as our base URL, and placing the resulting ResourceSync XML files in the document directory '/public/resync', we would code:

     val builder = ResyncBuilder("/public/resync/", "http://example.com/")
     builder.list().resources(new FileIterator("/home/bob")).build()